1804Born/JavaScript-Fundamentals/readme.md

 # Shopping List

 simple shopping list app
-from my Modern JS from thr beginning
+from my Modern JS from the beginning